PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.2.md

-In Uniswap V3, precision is critical to avoid issues like overflow and rounding errors.
+In Dragonswap V2, precision is critical to avoid issues like overflow and rounding errors.
 Variables requiring high accuracy are represented using 256-bit integers, ensuring they can handle large values without overflow.
 For example, if arithmetic operations are performed on smaller bit-sized variables, such as 8-bit or 16-bit integers, the risk of overflow increases when calculations exceed their maximum representable values.

 Rounding Challenges: Even with 256-bit variables, rounding issues can occur in division operations due to Solidity's inherent limitations with decimal precision.
 For instance, dividing 5 by 2 in Solidity will yield 2, as it truncates the decimal part, leading to loss of precision.

-To address this, Uniswap V3 uses fixed-point arithmetic, which represents fractional numbers as integers.
+To address this, Dragonswap V2 uses fixed-point arithmetic, which represents fractional numbers as integers.
 This approach ensures precise calculations by eliminating rounding errors.
 For example, instead of directly handling decimals, a fractional value like 0.5 might be represented as 500,000 with a defined scaling factor, allowing accurate computation across operations.

-By combining 256-bit precision and fixed-point arithmetic, Uniswap V3 ensures reliable and accurate handling of financial computations critical for its operations.
+By combining 256-bit precision and fixed-point arithmetic, Dragonswap V2 ensures reliable and accurate handling of financial computations critical for its operations.

 Basics of Fixed-Point Arithmetic